 - You are surrounded by potential customers.
 One of my biggest regrets is that I didn’t use that huge advantage while I had the chance.
 I am shy and more introverted, so I didn’t network like I could have.
 If you are a social person, this is honestly the perfect opportunity for you to use that to your benefit and make connections that will ultimately propel your business forward.
 University is just full of students, and gives you a giant advantage over everyone else doing a business.
 You have opportunities to meet new people DAILY.

 - You save money on products you love.
 When you pick a direct sales company to join, you need to make it something that you love and fully support.
 In doing so, you will be genuine with those around you and they will see that in you.
 Working for a company that you love will allow you to get the products you would be buying anyway at a much cheaper price, and even make a return on all of your purchases through commissions from sales you make with the company.
-I chose Beachbody and Younique, and my focus has primary been on my makeup business.
-It is something that I absolutely love and enjoy doing, and it allows me to save money on amazing makeup that I would be buying full price.
+I chose a beauty brand and a health and fitness company because those were (still are) my passions, and I stuck around for 3+ years.
+I am with LimeLife now, and it is something that I absolutely love and enjoy doing, and it allows me to save money on amazing makeup and skin care that I would be buying full price anyway.

 - You can take your job with you wherever you go.
 I went to school in my hometown, but a lot of people that I went to school with were from out of town.
 Many people came from different cities, provinces, or even countries to study.
 If this is you, what happens to your job if you go home over the holidays, during summer breaks, or when you graduate?
 Chances are a place of employment will be okay with 1 week vacation to go home, but they won’t be down with an entire summer.
 With direct sales, you can bring your business WITH you.
 While on holiday breaks, summer breaks, or upon graduation, you can continue working on your business.
 It is even better for you this way, because it allows you to network and make connections in your hometown and across the country as well!

 - Extra income to support you throughout your degree.
 Every company is different, so I can’t speak for the payment schedules of all direct sales companies.
-However, I can tell you that with Younique, I get paid just THREE hours after a sale.
-The commission is deposited onto a special Younique credit card that you can withdraw from, or even use to pay for in-store purchases like groceries, gas, etc. Personally, I’ve chosen to allow my commission to accumulate on the card and then use it to pay off my student loans.
-For a student though, this would be perfect for you.
-If you’re short on cash and you need to pay for a few groceries, you can focus on getting a few sales that day and then have the commission waiting for you 3 hours later to use at the grocery store.
-Other companies I am sure have different plans.
-Some will be weekly maybe, some bi-weekly, or some monthly.
-Either way though, it gives you an opportunity to support yourself throughout your degree with something you enjoy doing on your own time, by your own terms.
+However, I can tell you that LimeLife has the best compensation plan that I have seen for a direct sales company.
+The commission is deposited onto a special credit card that you can withdraw from, or even use to pay for in-store purchases like groceries, gas, etc. Personally, I chosen to allow my commission to accumulate on the card to use it to help pay off my student loans.
+This approach gives you an opportunity to support yourself throughout your degree with something you enjoy doing on your own time, by your own terms.

 The naysayers will try to convince you that it is a waste of time, or that it isn’t worth it, but they are wrong.
 Even if you only have time to work on it super part-time like I did when I was in school, it still allows you to build a following through networking while in school and establish credibility among your friends, family, and peers.
 Over time that business will grow, and eventually you will have more time to put into it, and it will be worth it to see the result.